oreanroy/learn_modules/sqldb/README.md

 		to show all tables in the database

 	show columns from user;
 		to show all columns of the user table;

-	insert into user (username, phone, adress, city, country) values ('orean', '89808020', 'albama 32', 'albama', 'USA');
-		to create an entry int the table

-	drop database databasename;
-		deletes a database completely

-	update user set password_hash = 'value';
-		updates a row entry in datatbase

 	select * from tablename;
 		show all entries in an table